- Getting Started

 Does your mobile provider not count data from certain social or video apps?
 Tap "zero rated apps" to make a list of apps that GlassWire should not count towards your data plan.

 Have you already used some data this month?
 Enter your data under the "data usage" option to make it where GlassWire is already up to date.
 Look under “You’ve already used” to see how much data you have already used this time period so you already know what to add there.

-GlassWire Mobile Firewall
+GlassWire’s Android Mobile Firewall

 Once you OK the VPN connection you can begin blocking apps.
-If you'd like to block newly installed apps from automatically accessing the network and using your data you can slide the slider on in the middle of the screen.
+If you'd like to block newly installed apps from automatically accessing the network and using your data you can tap the slider on in the middle of the screen.
 If this feature is on then newly installed apps can no longer send data unless you allow them to.
 GlassWire will send a notification that asks if you allow or deny an app to access the network.
 If you don't allow the app then it cannot access the network.

 If you don't want to block any apps for some reason (maybe you are at home only using WiFi) you can tap the firewall On/Off button and turn it "Off" and all apps will be unblocked.
 GlassWire will continue to monitor your network activity even if its local VPN is disabled, and even if its firewall is completely turned off.

 The GlassWire settings also allow you to set your persistent notification view, choose a GlassWire theme, change your update interval to decrease battery usage, and to clear your GlassWire history.
 You can also show our speed meter if you’re a paid user.

 Thanks for using GlassWire for Android.
 We hope we’re able to help you avoid going over expensive data limits, plus we hope we can protect your privacy from spying apps that have no business accessing the network at all!